pifcorp/public_incentive_funding/README.md

 ### Project PIF:
 - Create NFT token for the PIF brand (trademark filed)

-- Setup Testnet with Members and Multiple charter school programs
+- Setup Addresses for Public Incentives on Local or Kovan Testnet with Members and Multiple charter school programs

+- dApp for Voting and for Copyrighting the programs onto the platform

 - Build Streamlit Application
   - Public Incentive Funding Program Directory: